 Step 5: Make a topstitch on the open part of the blanket

 When you finally reach the peak, sew close the last row of squares.
 In doing so, you would meet the inner topstitching line – overlapping even.

 On the open side, fold the edges around 1/2 inches.
 On the part where the topstitch ended on the sides, start and end a topstitch 1/4 inches from the edge.

-Start waking up from a nice and comfortable sleep – create your own weighted blanket now!
+Start waking up from a nice and comfortable sleep – follow our how to make weighted blanket tutorial now!